Profile

 7. 7

-Once cooked, cover the cuḍḍuruni with foil and let it cool slightly before serving.
+Once cooked, cover the cuḍḍuruni with foil and allow it to cool slightly before serving.

 💡 Tips and Variations